About Sallie Crotty

 Sallie has served as a middle school English teacher and private writing tutor for numerous students.
 Known for her creative lessons and individual attention, Sallie uses a writing and reading workshop approach.

-Sallie holds a B.A. in English from Sewanee: The University of the South and an Ed.M. from Harvard University.
-Currently she is pursuing her Master of Fine Arts in Creative Writing at Queens University of Charlotte.
+Sallie holds a B.A. in English from Sewanee: The University of the South, an Ed.M. from Harvard University, and a Master of Fine Arts in Creative Writing, with a concentration in Poetry, from Queens University of Charlotte.

 Since 2019 Sallie, a native Texan, has lived in Seattle with her husband.
 They have two young adult children.
 She is working on a poetry collection.